szabgab/workshops/hosts.md

 to you, but it should be something to make the attendees feel welcome.
 Budget 20-50 NIS / person.

 When selecting food, please take in account that there will be people who prefer kosher food and others who might want to have lighter meals.
-Eg. Fruits, vegetables besides the pizzas, sandwicthes, cookies etc.
+Eg. Fruits, vegetables besides the pizzas, sandwiches, cookies etc.

 It is recommended to provide the drinks as people arrive.
 If you provide cold food it is a good idea to have it available when people arrive.